Choquet-Bruhat/scalable_backtesting_mela/README.md

 <img title="Mela" alt="Alt text" src="/images/cryptoTrading.png" width= "1000">

 # Overview
-A startup called Mela wants to make it simple for everyone to enter the world of cryptocurrencies.
+Mela is our client and wants to make it simple for everyone to enter the world of cryptocurrencies.
 It also wants to give investors a reliable source of investment while lowering the risk associated with trading cryptocurrencies.
-This project's aim is to design and build a reliable, large-scale trading data pipeline.

 # Project Objective
 The main objective of this project is to design and build a reliable, large-scale trading data pipeline that can run various backtests and store various useful artifacts in a robust data warehouse system.